WHAT WE DO

 The individuals supported by CIFF are community members and Virginians.
 They include recently arrived single mothers with children, family breadwinners who have lived here for decades, adolescent girls assaulted on their journeys north, young men tortured by gangs back home, and husbands arrested and detained for driving without a license.

-Each one, whether she fled violence and cross the border in 2019 or has worked in a poultry factory for years, is caught in the trap of a cruel and racist immigration system.
-None of them deserves to be in detention.
+Each one, whether they fled violence and crossed the border in 2019 or has worked in a poultry factory for years, is caught in the trap of a cruel and racist immigration system.
+None of them deserve to be in detention.
 All deserve due process.